cloudmesh/cloudmesh-pi-cluster/cloudmesh/bridge/README.md

 # 2020-04-22 07:08:29 {MAC_ADDRESS} 10.1.1.4 red004 {CLIENT_ID}
 # ----------------------------------------------------------------------
 ```
 *Note*
+The fields under `# ACTIVE LEASES #` only show the devices that have been recognized by the server before the last restart.
+It is NOT an indicator of devices currently connected.
+That feature is still in development.

+*Note*
 The fields in {} will be populated with the worker-specific info.